-5 Mind-blowing French Vocabulary Games That Students Love to Play
+5 Fun and Effective French Vocabulary Games That Students Love to Play

-If your students think, “This is hard work,” they’ll resist your teaching every step of the way.
+If your students think, “this is boring,” they’ll resist your teaching every step of the way.

-The great games that follow are classics that challenge students to use and reuse their vocabulary while having fun.
+The great French vocabulary games that follow are classics that challenge students to use and reuse their vocabulary while having fun.

-If your students are having fun, they’ll learn those vocab lists without even realizing they’re doing it.
+Because if students are having fun, they’ll learn those vocab target words without even realizing they’re doing it.

 This challenging game will force your students to explore their entire vocabulary repeatedly as they play.
 It has the added advantage of requiring absolutely no preparation time.